embicoin/documents/python programming in Storj.md

 and because of the use of client-side encryption, only the end-users have access to their unencrypted files and encryption keys.

 ##2.
-About MetaDisk and DriveShare.
+About MetaDisk and DriveShare

 MetaDisk is an open-source file sharing app that is based on a decentralized network of nodes and is the first application built on top of the Storj platform.
 These nodes are all around the world and act as a network to host all of the data that goes through MetaDisk.